wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

    the right venue for these, I really don't know, but it seems strange albeit from my naive position.

- * Seek out workflow or data based open source projects that are currently being used widely at NIST (such as [IPython](http://ipython.org/)) and give grant money to the developers.
+ * Seek out open source projects addressing workflow and data provenance that are currently being used widely at NIST (such as [IPython](http://ipython.org/)) and give grant money to the developers.
 There are multiple benefits to NIST in this approach including the possibility to influence these projects to meet NIST